Learn the “beyond the bubbles” arguments in favor of music education.

 CURRENT ACTION ALERTS:

 **Thanks to your efforts (10,000+ letters and phone calls and counting!), the Elementary and Secondary Education Act is moving further through the process to becoming law with music recognized in draft federal legislation.
 Learn more about the latest action on the bill.
 (Read an analysis of the draft Senate bill.)**

-- Join the broader minded campaign to urge Congress to ensure support for music education in the 2015 ESEA reauthorization.
-Send a letter and/or call your legislator today!
+- Sign the broader minded petition to urge Congress to support music education in the 2015 ESEA reauthorization.

 - Learn how NAfME is standing up for teachers on Capitol Hill during the ESEA debates, and ADD YOUR VOICE by sending your representative and senators a letter!